michealespinola/syno.plexupdate/README.md

 # Known Non-Issues

-* If the DSM is not configured to allow 3rd-party "trusted publishers", the script will log "`error = [289]`" during the package installation process.
-Synology DSM has been known to sporadically "lose" 3rd-party security certificates for unknown reasons.
-If this happens, you will have to re-add the Plex 'Public Key Certificate' to your system.
 * If the script runs successfully, the DSM Task status will show "`Interrupted (1)`" and the notification email will state "`Current status: 1 (Interrupted)`".
 This exit/error status of (1) is intentionally caused by the script in order to force the DSM to perform an email notification of a successful update (in the form of an interruption/error).
 The DSM otherwise would only send notifications of failed task events, and notifications of successful Plex updates would not be possible.
+* If DSM 6 is not configured to allow 3rd-party "trusted publishers", the script will log "`error = [289]`" during the package installation process.
+Synology DSM has been known to sporadically "lose" 3rd-party security certificates for unknown reasons.
+If this happens, you will have to re-add the Plex 'Public Key Certificate' to your system.
+DSM 7 no longer has this requirement.

+# Common Mistakes

+* Bash scripts running on Linux must be saved as LF (Line Feed) sequenced text.
+Windows typically uses CRLF (Carriage Return Line Feed).
+If you inadvertantly save your script with CRLF instead of LF sequencing, it will error with verbiage such as:
+  * `'\r': command not found`
+  * `syntax error near unexpected`

+  To resolve this issue you will need to [re]save your copy of the script with LF sequencing, or download a new copy directly from GitHub.

 # Thank You's